zeeshaanali/license-manager-for-matlab-on-azure/README.md

+> [!WARNING]
+> Deprecation Alert - The old releases older than R2024a of Network License Manager will get deprecated and removed by February 2025.

+> [!IMPORTANT]
+> Always use the `latest` for any version of MATLAB or MATLAB Parallel Server or MATLAB Production Server because the `latest` version is backwards compatible.

 # Network License Manager for MATLAB on Microsoft Azure (Windows VM)

 This repository shows how to automate the process of starting a Network License Manager for MATLAB®  running on a Windows®  virtual machine, in your Azure®  account.
 The cloud resources are created using Azure Resource Manager (ARM) templates.
 For information about the architecture of this solution, see [Learn about Architecture](#learn-about-architecture).